ccacNMorris/VizGit203/Visualize Yourself/README.md

 ### Calendar
 #### A physical calendar is the visual that will display a daily schedule that is to be considered.

+### SQLite3 Database
+#### Survey csv can be loaded into DB and I can use queries to get the data out.

+### Matplotlib
+#### Data taken out of the DB can be displayed by plotting graphs with the points gathered.

 ## Beta Data Gathering and Revisions
 ### Calendar attached shows how my schedule changed from the the experimental/beta data gathering phase to the primary data gathering phase.
-#### The calendar throughout this process has been changed multiple times.
+Throughout this process it has been changed multiple times.
 Initially I created a schedule that was too zealous.
 Implementing the same routine every day of the week did not make sense for how the activites in my day were laid out.
 I changed the schedule so that my weekend schedule differed from my weekday schedule but I was still met with problwms with implementation.
 Finally I decided that weekdays with class should differ from weekdays without class due to time constraints.
 Once I had a set schedule that could fit with my work and class schedule I was sent to work from home due to current events.
 My final schedule was is abbreviated enough that it could possibly be implemented everyday.

 ## Primary Data Gathering
 ### Survey created through Google Forms which will be taken every evening before going to sleep each night.
 The goal is to capture my feelings of that current day regardless if I completed all tasks or not.
 The 2 integral questions on the survey ask about motivation and task completion.
 In order for this type of schedule to be considered effective there needs to be a consistency between motivation and task completion.

 ## Analysis by Visualization
-### Database which wi
-### Matplotlib graph which will display the data queried from the database
-#### There are 8 graphs in total.
-The first graph will compare completion of tasks with calendar motivation
+### There are 8 graphs in total.
+The main graph compares completion of tasks with calendar motivation.
+I noticed many inconsistencies and nuetral answers on this graph.
+There are multiple times when task completion is postive while motivation is nuetral or negative and vice versa.

 ## Phase 7